nilslindemann/Chess_Opening_Tactics_Frequency/README.md

 ## Running queries

 On Windows, to (re-)run a script on the database, drag it on the convenience _draghere.bat_.
 The results will be written to the _output_ folder, overwriting the results of previous runs.
-Instead of the _input.pgn_ you can of course also add your own PGN database, name it *input.pgn* or edit the _draghere.bat_ to match its name.
+Instead of the _input.pgn_ you can of course also add your own PGN database.
+Name it *input.pgn* or edit the _draghere.bat_ to match its name.
 For example, you could use [your games played on Lichess](https://lichess.org/api#operation/apiGamesUser).

 It will take some time to run a script on a huge database.
 To speed up the queries, you can first run a generic script on the database, and then run the refined script on the output PGN of the first run.
 See the [CQL command line reference](http://gadycosteff.com/cql/options.html) for the available command line options.